drevicko/entGraph/README.md

 ### Learned Entailment Graphs

-**Global Entailment Scores**: Here is a link to the globally consisent entailment scores:
+**Global Entailment Scores**: The globally consistent entailment scores are in "global_graphs.tar.gz".

 For each type pair, like person#location, there is a file person#location_sim.txt which has the predicate similarities.
 For each predicate, its local and global similarities to other predicates are listed.